stephenszpak/ruby_docker/README.md

 Then boot up the app via `docker-compose up`

-Open another terminal and add this to create a database : `docker-compose run web rake db:create`
+Open another terminal and type this to create a database : `docker-compose run web rake db:create`

+Go to `localhost:3000` to see the app home page or use docker-machine (https://docs.docker.com/machine/overview/)

+To stop the app type `docker-compose down`

+When you want to make changes to `docker-compose.yml` run this command after making the changes `docker-compose up --build`

+When you want to add to or update the Gemfile run `docker-compose run web bundle install` and then follow that up with `docker-compose up --build`